ProjectSegfault/transparency/finance/2024/11 - November.md

 - **Decomissioned** - Moved to a mix of IN Node and Nonic; [See here as to why we've done that.](https://blog.projectsegfau.lt/the-future-of-project-segfault/)

+### Nonic (FIAT)

+- **Decomissioned** - Moved to Avoro due to a non-disputable DMCA complaint.

 ---

 ## How we used the funds

-- We paid the monthly bill of Nonic VPS.
-- Note that the rate that the transparency report updates will go on will be reduced as there is less donations than usual.
+- **Note** that the rate that the transparency report updates will go on will be reduced as there is less donations than usual.
 And also due to [the reduced activity agreement announced in the blog post](https://blog.projectsegfau.lt/the-future-of-project-segfault)
 - This also means a reduced activity on donations due to midou being busy with other stuff.
 But at the end of the month the finances should be updated at least.